jcs/msTERM/README.md

 [SDCC](http://sdcc.sourceforge.net/).

 If your `make` is not a BSD Make, install it and use `bmake` instead of `make`.
+You'll also need `objcopy` from Binutils installed in your `$PATH`.

-Create an `obj` directory with `mkdir obj` and then run `make LOC=ram` to compile to run out of RAM (from Loader).
+Create an `obj` directory with `mkdir obj` and then run `make LOC=ram` to compile a version suitable for running from RAM (via the Loader).

-Then transfer `obj/msterm.bin` to the MailStation with [WSLoader](https://jcs.org/wifistation) which will put the application into `0x8000`.
+Then transfer `obj/msterm.bin` to the MailStation with [WSLoader](https://jcs.org/wifistation) which will load the application at memory address `0x8000`.

 ### License